akayami/bacon/README.md

-Bacon - Simple MVC Router
+Bacon - Good with everything !
 =========================

+## Simple MVC Router

 It's a simple PHP Router that you can use with pretty much anything to handle basic Model/View/Controller (MVC) design

 ## Characteristics